IanLondon/plot-bot/README.md

     moveRobotTo(getBipolarCoords(100,200));
     drawStraightLine(getBipolarCoords(100,100));

+## Running the node server
+Install node and npm.
+Then do:

+    npm install
+    node server.js

+Open up a browser to `localhost:3000` and start doodling.

 ## step()
 The fundamental stepping operation is `step(stepsLeft, stepsRight)`, where the arguments can be -1, 0, or +1.
 Eg `step(-1,1)` will retract the left stepper motor by one step and extend the right stepper motor by one step.